-With rising food prices I am doubling my efforts to shop wisely buying items at their lowest prices.
+With rising food prices I am doubling my efforts to shop wisely buying items at their lowest prices and watching for the rock bottom grocery shopping deals.
 Today I had great fun.
 Two hours and three stores.
 I hit Target, Ralphs and CVS.
-I spent about an hour listing the deals I wanted and clipping the coupons.
+I spent about an hour listing the grocery shopping deals this week I wanted and clipping the coupons.
 To conserve fuel I shopped in a circle and all the stores are only a few miles from where I live.

 And before you think we only eat junk food and drink too much soda, I am stocking up on things for this weekend as we have some friends and lots of teenagers coming to the house.

 I will have to pick up some produce but we have a great local produce market that has the freshest fruits and veggies at the lowest prices around.
 I can come home with 4 bags full of produce and fresh baked breads for around $10-$12.
 Can't beat that.